eolesinski/poliscipy/README.md

 ```

-## Documentation
+## Contributing

-Complete documentation for PoliSciPy can be found here.
+PoliSciPy welcomes contributions!
+Please see the CONTRIBUTING.md for guidelines on how to get involved.

 ## Citation